We're on our way to the airport. I bring you cauliflower

 - metal skewers

-- wild rice cooked according to package directions
+- 1 - 2 cup wild rice, cooked according to package directions

 - Combine all of the marinade ingredients in a small saucepan and bring to a boil over medium-high heat.
 Lower the heat to low and simmer for 20 minutes, or until its been reduced by about half.